georgemblack/web/src/_posts/2019-11-20-stab-a-book-the-book-wont-die.md

 published: true
 ---

-This is a wonderful essay written by [Craig Mod](https://craigmod.com) on the longstanding resiliency of books, and the "contracts" we enter into with different forms of media.
+This is a wonderful essay by [Craig Mod](https://craigmod.com) on the longstanding resiliency of books, and the "contracts" we subject ourselves to when engaging with them versus other media.

 One of the most damning quotes (at least for myself):